Type species: Sphinx tancrei Staudinger, 1887.

 Dolbina elegans elegans A. Bang-Haas, 1912, Dt. ent.
 Z. Iris 26: 229.Type locality: Iskenderun, 'northern Syria' [southern Turkey].

 (Taxonomic note.
-There are no consistant differences between the genitalia and morphology of European, Turkish and Syrian examples.
-Thus subspecific status is not justified for the European population, previously referred to as subsp. steffensi.)
+As there are no significant or consistant differences between the DNA barcodes, genitalia and morphology of Ukrainian, Bulgarian, Turkish and Syrian examples, subspecific status cannot be justified for any population of this species.)

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Syrian refuge.